deathdayss/Sample-of-Thinking-in-Java/README.md

     public Waveform process(Waveform input) { return input; }
 } ///:~
 ```
-Filter has the same interface elements as Processor, but because it isn’t inherited from Processor—because the creator of the Filter class had no clue you might want to use it as a Processor—you can’t use a Filter with the Apply.process( ) method, even though it would work fine.
+Filter has the same interface elements as `Processor`, but because it isn’t inherited from `Processor`—because the creator of the `Filter` class had no clue you might want to use it as a `Processor`—you can’t use a `Filter` with the `Apply.process( )` method, even though it would work fine.
-If Processor is an interface, however, the constraints are loosened enough that you can reuse an Apply.process( ) that takes that interface.
-Here are the modified versions of Processor and Apply:
+If `Processor` is an interface, however, the constraints are loosened enough that you can reuse an `Apply.process( )` that takes that interface.
+Here are the modified versions of `Processor` and `Apply`:

 ```java
 package interfaces.interfaceprocessor;